TheCasualDev/Trash-Browser/README.md

 This was created by following a single [tutorial](https://www.youtube.com/watch?v=z-5bZ8EoKu4) by [Programming Hero](https://www.youtube.com/c/ProgrammingHero), and though it was a intresting experince I think next time I try to make a browser I'll just work off of Chromium :)

 # ✏ Setup
+Obviously this dosen't have a simple `exe` that you can download and run.
+So there are a few steps to set this bad boy up.
+If you for some reason wish to use it.